-Please note the description of classes.
-They denote degree of difficulty in construction and not the number of years in the project.
+Please note the description of classes which denote the degree of difficulty in construction and not the number of years in the project.
 A quilted exhibit consists of three or more layers.
 All quilted exhibits must be quilted (hand or machine) or tied.
 All quilt piecing and finishing must be the sole work of the 4-H member.
-Quilting, whether machine or hand quilted, may be done by another individual except for the Premier Quilt class.
+Quilting, whether machine or hand quilted, may be done by another individual, except for the Premier Quilt class.
 No pre-quilted fabric may be used.
 Wall quilts must have a hanging sleeve on the back of the quilt, or some method for hanging.
 All quilted exhibits must be clean and finished for intended purpose.
 All quilted exhibits must have a permanent label on the back in the bottom right corner with quilters name and date of completion.

-On a half sheet of 8 1/2 x 11 inch paper, include an explanation answering the following questions: a) How did you select the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc.? b) What did you do and what was done by others? c) What did you learn you can use on your next project?
+On a half sheet of 8.5 inch x 11 inch paper, include an explanation answering the following questions: a) How did you select the design and fabrics? b) Did you use a kit, jelly roll, charm squares, etc.? c) Explain what you did and what was done by others? d) What did you learn that could be used on your next project?